neurite/debian-setup/docs/0200-install.md

     * Enable source repositories in APT: No
     * Services to use: `security updates`, `release updates`, and also check `backported software`
 15. `Select and install software`
+    * Updates management on this system: No automatic updates (we don't want model tranining to be interrupted for example)
     * Package usage survey: No
     * Should man and mandb be installed 'setuid man': No
     * Choose only `standard system utilities`, which includes bzip2, ca-certificates, dbus, dpkg, less, perl, python, openssl, etc.